dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/git.md

 ### Fetch

-Click the "Fetch" menu and execute the git fetch command in the current project
+Click the "Fetch" menu and execute the git fetch command in the current project.

 ### Checkout